 What if I can’t or don’t want to share my data?

 This depends on the data policy of the journal you’re submitting to.
-The basic data sharing policy encourages data sharing, whereas according to the open and fully fair data sharing policy, authors must deposit their data.
-See here for details of the data sharing policies that Taylor & Francis offers.
+The basic data sharing policy encourages data sharing, whereas according to the open and fully FAIR data sharing policy, authors must deposit their data.
+Read the full details for every Taylor & Francis data sharing policy.

 All our policies allow exceptions where data sharing violates protection of human subjects or other valid subject privacy concerns.
 If you have concerns about sharing your data, please contact us at [email protected], stipulating the journal you wish to submit to and a summary of your concerns.